awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/timecode-input.md

    Regardless of the source, timecodes are in the following 24\-hour format with a frame number: HH:MM:SS:FF\.

 **To adjust the **Timecode source** setting \(API, SDK, and AWS CLI\)**
-If you use the API or an SDK, you can find this setting in the JSON file of your job, called `TimecodeSource`, located in `Settings`, `Inputs`\.
+If you use the API or an SDK, you can find this setting in the JSON file of your job\.
+The setting name is `TimecodeSource`, located in `Settings`, `Inputs`\.
 For more information, see [InputTimecodeSource](https://docs.aws.amazon.com/mediaconvert/latest/apireference/jobs.html#jobs-model-inputtimecodesource) in the AWS Elemental MediaConvert API Reference\.

 ## About Input Timecode Source and Captions Alignment<a name="about-input-timecode-source-and-captions-alignment"></a>